 How to Choose Your Company's Disability Insurance

-A company can offer short-term disability benefits which grant up to six months of coverage.
+A company can offer short-term disability benefits that grant up to six months of coverage.
 They can also offer long-term disability benefits to cover the employee for the duration of their disability or until they hit retirement age.

 Options for Disability Benefits

 As an employer, you can choose from the following:

 Choosing the right insurance for your employees is important.
 Each of your options has different effects on their taxes you should take into consideration as well.

 If you pay 100% of the premiums for your employees, it is considered a benefit and is generally taxed as income.
 If the plan you choose pays a percentage of your employees' premiums, they will pay taxes on the remaining percentage.
 If 100% of the premiums are paid by your employees, the premiums are tax-free.

 Section 125 Cafeteria Plans